MakeContributions/markdown-dungeon/english/covid-19/0/0-CC.md

-You took a painful decision.
-You spent the rest of your life inside the underground.
-The first few days was OK, but then you became very much hungry and thirsty 💀.
+## You took a painful decision.
+### You spent the rest of your life inside the underground. 🐀
+### The first few days was OK, but then you became very much hungry and thirsty 💀.

-On day 5, you are dead ⚰️!
+# On day 5, you are dead ⚰️!

-THE END!
+**THE END!**

 [Restart the game](../begin-journey.md)